Skip to main content

 Felling permission for windblown trees

-You are required to have an approved felling permission to clear windblown trees.
+You must have an approved felling permission to clear windblown trees, unless a specific legal exemption applies.
 This will include a requirement for restocking unless otherwise approved.

 Published: 23 Feb 2025